gristlabs/grist-help/help/code/interfaces/grist_plugin_api.AccessTokenResult.md

 • **ttlMsecs**: `number`

-Number of milliseconds was created to be valid for.
+Number of milliseconds the access token will remain valid for after creation.
 This will be several minutes.